BetterToBest/research-hub/comedy.md

 p: We built an app for everything except the one thing — a functioning DMV line.
 p: My council member says he "hears my concerns."
 So does my smart speaker, and it also doesn't do anything about them.
 p: Congress took a two-week recess to "reconnect with constituents," which is Washington for "vacation with a press release."
-punch: We didn't fix the government.
-We just gave it better branding.